brentp/gsort/README.md

 It will also be useful for getting your files ready for use in **bedtools**.

+# GFF parent

+In GFF, the `Parent` attribute may refer to a row that would otherwise be sorted after it (based on the end position).
+But, some programs require that the row referenced in a `Parent` attribute be sorted first.
+If this is required, used the `--parent` flag introduced in version 0.0.6.

 # Performance

 gsort can sort the 2 million variants in ESP in 15 seconds.
 It takes a few minutes to sort